Snger/reading-notes/Domain-DDD/Bitcoin/bitcoin.md

 3. (Unable to connect to) http://bitcoinrpc:F2YkP9FYEdrHj2Ycg9eyxhNeN1848KoM2XJ2kem6Q3sd@localhost:18332
 4. check address: https://testnet.blockexplorer.com/address/n4mgBtKnfpmLyhFEeSTWxR3MEgTyUkgNbJ

+## Bitcoin.conf Configuration File
+> All command-line options (except for -conf) may be specified in a configuration file, and all configuration file options may also be specified on the command line.
+Command-line options override values set in the configuration file.
+> The configuration file is a list of setting=value pairs, one per line, with optional comments starting with the '#' character.
+> The configuration file is not automatically created; you can create it using your favorite plain-text editor.
+A user-friendly configuration file generator is available here.
+By default, Bitcoin (or bitcoind) will look for a file named 'bitcoin.conf' in the bitcoin data directory, but both the data directory and the configuration file path may be changed using the -datadir and -conf command-line arguments.

 ## Data directory (Win10)
 > 1. Bitcoin's data folder: C:\Users\YourUserName\Appdata\Roaming\Bitcoin
 > 2. If you have already downloaded the data then you will have to move the data to the new folder.
 If you want to store them in D:\BitcoinData then click on "Properties" of a shortcut to bitcoin-qt.exe and add -datadir=D:\BitcoinData at the end.